babandrey/Infish/README.md

 # Infish
- Insaquarium Deluxe inspired game.
+ Insaniquarium Deluxe inspired game.
 Aimed to be a rougelike.
+ Game kinda plays like an intense idle game, but still stradegy based.

 # TODO List: (Specific)